 Config Refresh is a useful tool in the right context, and enabling it is worth doing.
 But it's scoped to a specific class of problem: Policy CSP-managed settings that get overwritten by local changes.
 The compliance failures most likely to lock a user out of their work require something more.

-There's one important caveat: Config Refresh is not enabled by default.
+Something to keep in mind: Config Refresh is not enabled by default.
 It has to be explicitly enabled via the Intune Settings Catalog, and most organizations haven't done it.

-What We're Buildingโ€‹
+What We're Buildingโ

-Device compliance without automated remediation enforces consequences but can't fix the underlying problem, and as Jared and Rebecca's story shows, the gap between detection and resolution is where users lose access and business stops.
-In future posts, we'll explore how we can keep devices secure and compliant, while minimizing loss of productivity for users and the time a device is in a noncompliant state.
+Device compliance without automated remediation enforces consequences but can't fix the underlying problem.
+As Jared and Rebecca's story shows, the gap between detection and resolution is where users lose access and business stops.